Sabena: 1995–2001: Swissair control

 When Swissair took over management of the airline, a few modifications were made to the aircraft's liveries, including a sticker saying, "Flying together with Swissair."
 In March and April 1998 two McDonnell-Douglas MD-11 aircraft, both leased from CityBird, joined the fleet, and such long-haul destinations as Newark, Montreal, and São Paulo were (re)introduced.
 Also, that year saw the delivery of the last passenger version of the MD-11 from Boeing, which merged with McDonnell Douglas a year before.

-1999 saw new colours introduced to the fleet, beginning with an Airbus A340.
+The year 1999 saw new colours introduced to the fleet, beginning with an Airbus A340.
 One of the latest fleet types that Sabena introduced, right after the A321 and A320, was the A319, which saw service in 2000.
 These new planes were part of a record order of 34 Airbus A320 family aircraft, imposed on Sabena when under Swissair management.